-Record Date shall mean, with respect to the 2022D-1 Bonds, the fifteenth day of the month prior to an Interest Payment Date, whether or not such day is a Business Day.
+Record Date shall mean, with respect to the 2022D-1 Bonds and the 2022H Bonds, the fifteenth day of the month prior to an Interest Payment Date, whether or not such day is a Business Day.

 Redemption Date shall mean the date on which the Bonds or any of them are called for redemption, as provided in the Trust Agreement and as provided in the respective Supplemental Trust Agreement with respect to other Series of Bonds.